VernonGrant/gnu-c-language-manual/markdown/Floating-Constants.md

 To indicate an exponent, write '`e`' or '`E`'.
 The exponent value follows.
 It is always written as a decimal number; it can optionally start with a sign.
-The exponent `n`{.variable} means to multiply the constant's value by ten to the `n`{.variable}th power.
+The exponent `n` means to multiply the constant's value by ten to the `n`th power.

 Thus, '`1500.0`', '`15e2`', '`15e+2`',
 '`15.0e2`', '`1.5e+3`', '`.15e4`', and